-The City of St. George Utah settled in 1861 is located in Southwest Utah only a few miles north of the Arizona border and it is the most populated (72,897 residents according to the 2010 census) area within Washington County.
+The City of St. George Utah settled in 1861 is located in Southwest Utah only a few miles north of the Arizona border, and it is the most populated (72,897 residents according to the 2010 census) area within Washington County.
 The city is quite large at almost 65sqmi and the elevation in St George Utah is 2,860 however the elevation will rise the further north you travel.
-The iconic red mountains and bright blue skys will greet you moments after crossing the Arizona border and off to the NorthEast you’ll catch a glimpse of Zion.
+The iconic red mountains and bright blue sky will greet you moments after crossing the Arizona border and off to the NorthEast you’ll catch a glimpse of Zion.

-Our lower elevation and southern location allows St George to enjoy the warmest weather in the state and St George is the only area in Utah where palm trees and other tropical vegetation can grow.
+Our lower elevation and southern location allow St George to enjoy the warmest weather in the state and St George is the only area in Utah where palm trees and other tropical vegetation can grow.
 Does it snow in St George?
-The short answer: No. Once or twice a year we may receive an occasional snow storm of sorts, where the snow will fall and actually stick to the ground but this is very rare.
-If we are lucky and storm rolls in as the sun sets, we could wake up to a few inches on the ground—but you’ve got to be an early bird to witness it!
+The short answer: No. Once or twice a year we may receive an occasional snowstorm of sorts, where the snow will fall and stick to the ground but this is very rare.
+If we are lucky and a storm rolls in as the sun sets, we could wake up to a few inches on the ground—but you’ve got to be an early bird to witness it!
 As soon as the sun begins to shine (which it does over 300 days of the year) the snow will rapidly melt away and is usually gone from the streets in 2 hours or less.
 It may stick a little longer on grass or elevated surfaces on a northern exposure.
 Keep in mind, this type of event has occurred in Las Vegas as well, and almost as frequently.
 Our weather in St George does not vary much from Las Vegas.

 Find all MLS listed homes including foreclosures for sale in St George Utah on the list below, or perform a property search above.
 Here is a sample of homes for sale in St. George: